PM 23-02-02-a: Intentional Program Violation (IPV)

 • the person suspected of an intentional program violation admits that they gave false information or withheld information to receive SNAP benefits.

-If the overpayment occurred over a period of less than 3 consecutive months and none of the above conditions apply, refer the overpayment as an inadvertent household error.
+• If the overpayment occurred over a period of less than 3 consecutive months and none of the above conditions apply, refer the overpayment as an Inadvertent Household Error (IHE).

 Overpayment Occurred Over A Period Of 3 Or More Consecutive Months, But Totaled $100 Or Less